Kurt Hager

-Kurt Hager (24 July 1912 - 18 September 1998) was an East German statesman, a member of the Socialist Unity Party of Germany who was known as the chief ideologist of the party and decided many cultural and educational policies in the German Democratic Republic.
+Leonard Kurt Hager (24 July 1912 - 18 September 1998) was a German communist politician who served a member of the Central Committee of the Socialist Unity Party from 1949 to 1989 and as a member of the Politburo from 1963 to 1989.
+He was the party's chief ideologist, deciding many cultural and educational policies in East Germany.

 Life

 Hager was born in Bietigheim, Württemberg, on 24 July 1912, the son of a labourer and a cleaner.
-After attending primary and secondary school he passed the high school exam (Abitur) in 1931.
+After attending primary and secondary school he passed the Abitur in 1931.
 He was a member of the YMCA and Socialist Student Union.
-Hager worked as a journalist and joined the KPD in 1930, and the Roter Frontkämpferbund in 1932.
-In 1933 he took part in a sabotage of Hitler's first speech on the radio (Stuttgarter Kabelattentat).
+Hager worked as a journalist and joined the Communist Party of Germany in 1930, and the Roter Frontkämpferbund in 1932.
+In 1933 he took part in a sabotage of Adolf Hitler's first speech on the radio (Stuttgarter Kabelattentat).
 Hager was arrested and sent to the concentration camp Lager Heuberg.
 After a brief period of detention, he emigrated in 1936.

 Until 1937, he worked as a courier for the Young Communist League of Germany in Switzerland, France and Czechoslovakia.
 From 1937 to 1939 he participated in the Spanish Civil War as a journalist, where he worked for the Deutscher Freiheitssender 29,8 (German Freedom Broadcaster) and Radio Madrid's foreign program.

 In 1939 he was detained in France and then emigrated to England.
 There he was responsible for the international organization of the KPD active, writing under the pseudonym "Felix Albin".
 After the outbreak of war, he was interned, first in an internment camp at Huyton near Liverpool, and later on the Isle of Man.